 In terms of themes, let's just say the future is bad.
 You’re unlikely to be a troupe of moralistic adventurers in Cyberpunk, more a motley of eccentrics, outcasts and criminals.
 The tone is dark, the combat punishing and the world itself cruel.
 That said, it’s straightforward enough for tabletop roleplaying newcomers to learn how to play the Cyberpunk tabletop RPG.
 Like the bulk of tabletop RPGs out there, Cyberpunk uses a set of polyhedral die, a sourcebook and friends with a taste for alternative settings.

 Originally released in the ‘80s, the Cyberpunk tabletop RPG has rolled through a few editions over the years, Cyberpunk 2013 and Cyberpunk 2020.
-The latest upcoming tabletop RPG Cyberpunk Red, takes place in 2045 - making it a sequel to the previous instalments.
-While we wait for the full upcoming tabletop RPG to land, the stripped-down Cyberpunk Red Jumpstart Kit is already available.
+The latest tabletop RPG Cyberpunk Red, takes place in 2045 - making it a sequel to the previous instalments.
+Nevertheless, it's a great starting point to the series.

 A hilarious competitive sci-fi tabletop RPG which encourages you to screw over your friends.